Zeyad-Azima/Huawei_Thief/README.md

 # Huawei_Thief [ use it for penetration testing and ethical haching ]
 Huawei DG8045 &amp; HG633 Exploitation Tool

-Note: i am not responsible for any unethical usage
+Note: I'm not responsible for any unethical usage

 # Supported OS:
 ```